BraghinAndrea/GSoC2025-project-log/reports.md

 Updated k_parser.cpp.
 Included THERMAL, XFEM and MISC options.
 Changed the default logic in switch statement.
 Updated the [pull request](https://github.com/BraghinAndrea/brlcad/commit/f00e69b34d862a33c925656da99dd6c4ff3582f2).
 # September 19th
 Testing with different keyword files, multiple SECTION_SHELL with and without titles or options.
 Some issues arise whit multiple sections in a file, each one with a title.
+# September 20th
+Changed NumberOfCardInSection to NumberOfCards for better readability and meaning.
+Still some issues related to right number of card for each configurations, kept testing and debugging.